buck-yeh/bux/README.md

 ## Header Intros

-### 💡 If you target iOS 16.0 or earlier
+### If you target iOS 16.0 or earlier
-The following headers and every header using them should be avoided to use because they use [std::format()](https://en.cppreference.com/w/cpp/utility/format/format) directly or indirectly, which in turn uses the floating point version of [std::to_chars()](https://en.cppreference.com/w/cpp/utility/to_chars), which wasn't ready in AppleClang at the advent C++17 for quite a few years.
+💡 The following headers and other headers using them should be avoided to use because they call [std::format()](https://en.cppreference.com/w/cpp/utility/format/format) directly or indirectly, which in turn calls the floating point version of [std::to_chars()](https://en.cppreference.com/w/cpp/utility/to_chars), which wasn't ready in AppleClang at the advent C++17 for quite a few years.

 - [EZScape.h](include/bux/EZScape.h)
 - [ImplScanner.h](include/bux/ImplScanner.h)